-Adjust lessons in the moment, based on understanding, interest, or knowledge retention, with live polling.
-Plan a poll for halfway through the lesson to gauge understanding.
-You can do this formative assessment-style poll as often as every 15 minutes to keep instruction in line with students’ needs at all times.
-Use a simple multiple-choice poll to see if students are keeping up with the material, or use an open-ended poll to allow questions and free-form responses.
+Adjust lessons in the moment, based on understanding, interest, or knowledge retention, with live activities.
+Plan an activity for halfway through the lesson to gauge understanding.
+You can do this formative assessment-style activity as often as every 15 minutes to keep instruction in line with students’ needs at all times.
+Use a simple multiple-choice question to see if students are keeping up with the material, or use an open-ended activity to allow questions and free-form responses.
 Because results show on the screen instantly, you can make quick adjustments to your lesson plan, fill the gaps in understanding and move on.

 When you allow students to predict what happens next, in a text or a lesson, you get instant buy-in, and a big curiosity boost.
-Fun prediction poll ideas include:
+Fun prediction activity ideas include: